Child Support Guidelines

 The amount that is, or will be, paid by a parent (or a parent’s spouse) for health (medical, or medical and dental) insurance for the children for whom support is being determined is added to the basic child support obligation and prorated between the parents based on their respective incomes.
 Payments that are made by a parent’s (or stepparent’s) employer for health insurance and are not deducted from the parent’s (or stepparent’s) wages are not included.
 When a child for whom support is being determined is covered by a family policy, only the health insurance premium actually attributable to that child is added.
 If this amount is not available or cannot be verified, the total cost of the premium is divided by the total number of persons covered by the policy and then multiplied by the number of covered children for whom support is being determined.

-In any case, including those where the parent’s income falls within the shaded area of the child support schedule, the court may order that uninsured medical or dental expenses in excess of $250 per year or other uninsured health care costs (including reasonable and necessary costs related to orthodontia, dental care, asthma treatments, physical therapy, treatment of chronic health problems, and counseling or psychiatric therapy for diagnosed mental disorders) be paid by either parent or both parents in such proportion as the court deems appropriate.
+The basic guideline support obligation includes $250 per child for the child’s annual uninsured medical and/or dental expenses.
+In any case, including those where the parent’s income falls within the shaded area of the child support schedule, the court may order that uninsured medical health care costs in excess of $250 per year (including reasonable and necessary costs related to medical care, dental care, orthodontia, asthma treatments, physical therapy, treatment of chronic health problems, and counseling or psychiatric therapy for diagnosed mental disorders) incurred by a parent be paid by either parent or both parents in such proportion as the court deems appropriate.

-The court may order either parent to obtain and maintain health (medical or medical and dental) insurance coverage for a child if it is actually and currently available to the parent at a reasonable cost.
-Health insurance is considered reasonable in cost if it is employment related or other group health insurance, regardless of delivery mechanism.
-If health insurance is not actually and currently available to a parent at a reasonable cost at the time the court orders child support, the court may enter an order requiring the parent to obtain and maintain health insurance for a child if and when the parent has access to reasonably-priced health insurance for the child.
+The court must order either parent to obtain and maintain medical health insurance coverage for a child if it is actually and currently available to the parent at a reasonable cost.
+If health insurance is not actually and currently available to a parent at a reasonable cost at the time the court orders child support, the court must enter an order requiring the parent to obtain and maintain health insurance for a child if and when the parent has access to reasonably-priced health insurance for the child.
+The court may require one or both parties to maintain dental insurance.
+Pursuant to G.S.
+50-13.11(a1) health insurance is reasonable if the coverage for the child is available at a cost to the parent that does not exceed five percent(5%) of the parent’s gross income.
+In applying this standard, the cost is the cost of (i) adding the child to the parent’s existing coverage, (ii) child-only coverage, or (iii) if new coverage must be obtained, the difference between the cost of self-only and family coverage.

 Other Extraordinary Expenses